UNTCyberSecurity/untcscwebsite/ctf_challenge.md

 Each box worth 100 points after you complete all the flags in it.
 Online Walkthrough are allowed, all is about learning and we know everyone needs a place to start!
 But if you did a box that does not have many detalis or walkthrough (aka hard), we will give you extra points! **Imagine yourself are doing a black box pen-testing**

 Bonus Points:
 If you submit a report for what you find during your hacking, we will give you extra points!
 A good pen-tester not only know how to break stuffs, he/she also knows how to communicate well!

 **Points breakdown**

 Completing a box : 100

-Submit a report : 50
+Submit a report : 50 (could be walkthrough or pen-testing report)

+Intermediate Level: 10

+Medium Level to hard level: 25

-A hard box : 50
+A hard box (OSCP type) : 50

 **Highest score person will receive a prize in the end of the semester!**

 Some hints for set up the lab:

 **After you download a ova box, make sure you set your attcking machine(kali) and the victim machine(the box) in a same NATNetWork, which allows those machines see each other in a LAN!!!!
 Really Important!!**

 ## SCOREBOARD

 **You can see your rank in [here](https://scoreboard.untcybersecurity.com/)**

 <div class="responsive-wrap">